sanlil/CS3245-patent-retrieval/README.txt

 ~ Thoughts, experiments and outcomes:

 We started with a vector space model implemented in VectorSpaceModel.py as a base.
-Furthermore we wanted to add additional methods to improve our outcomes.
+Furthermore the goal was to add additional methods to improve our outcomes.
+The recall was always good as all relevant documents could be retrieved.
+Some of them are not ranked high, though.
+We tried to improve the ranking of the VSM scores with reveral methods.
+In the end we generated the best outcome by using our implementation of the VSM including Stopwords.
+The algorithms are described and discussed in the following regarding their application reasons and outcomes.

 Vector Space Model:
 	APPLIED
-	- Reason:

 	Implementation:
 	After processing the query (lower case, stemming, strip word when just punctuation) the cosine_score algorithm is applied: